PeterBarczi/bootcamp/README.md

 # IT Bootcamp
-IT Bootcamp related stuff can be found here.
+IT Bootcamp related stuff can be found here: